-- Develop a comprehensive information security program, with input from business operations, IT, audit, legal, regulatory, compliance, finance, and chief security office. - Get third-party vendors involved in training and data protection awareness.
-Encourage or require vendors to implement comprehensive data security processes. - Establish a data security, cross functional, working team, with support from highest levels of organization. - Set priorities for highest level of protection for the most sensitive individually identifiable personal data. - Establish written policies for data protection. - Limit sensitive data that employees can carry on their laptops, iPads, and mobile devices.
-Massive amount of digital information available on devices can expose millions to harm.
-(Example: laptop stolen from back seat of car.) - Repeat---limiting privilege and access to data is key.
-What data elements are actually needed by the employee to do their jobs?
-Does employee need access to social security, credit card, drivers license, DOB information in order to provide particular services?
-Does employee need access to data when switching roles or departments?
+- Develop a co office. security program, with input from bus ons, IT, audit, legal, regulatory, compliance, finance, and chief security - Get third-party vendors involved in training and data protection awareness.
+Encourage or require vendo Establish a data security, cross functional, working team, with support from highest levels of organization.
+Set priorities for highest level of protection for the most senaitive individually identifiable personal data. ndors involved in training and data protection awareness.
+Encourage or require vendors to rehensive data security p - Establish written policies for data protection. - Limit sensitive data that employees can carry on their laptopi, iPadi, and mobile devices.
+Massive amount of digital information available on devices can ex-millions to harm.
+(Example: laptop stolen from back seat of car.) - Repeat-Imiting privilege and access to date its wy.
+What date elements are actually needed by the employee to do their jobe!
+Does employee need access to access accurry, credit card, drivers license, DOB information in order to provide particular services!
+Does employee need access to date when writching roles or department?